araobp/iot-wireless/README.md

 Single board PCs such as RasPi.
 In other words, Ubuntu Linux on Arm Cortex-A MPU.

-## Wireless networking for IoT and edge AI
+## Low-power wireless networking for IoT and edge AI

 ```
         +---------+